I recently returned from a whirlwind trip through the Channel Country and Gulf

 and Bustards near the Leichhardt River.

-On a desperate last day after a hairy 6hr drive back to Mt Isa I trekked to
+On a desperate last day after a rough 6hr drive back to Mt Isa, I trekked to

 Warrigal Waterhole in fading light in the hope of seeing Painted Finches.
 The